LlmDl/SponsorPlugins/TowerOfBabel.md

   # Supports up to 3 decimal places, allowing as low as 0.001.
   fluency_increase_amount: '0.01'

+  listening_fluency:

+    # When enabled, players who listen to a language will have a chance of their fluency increasing, while they are physically close to the player.
+    enabled: 'true'

+    # The distance in blocks that a player must be from a speaker, to have a chance of their fluency increasing in the spoken language.
+    distance: '15'

+    # The chance that a player listening to a language will increase their fluency.
+Supports up to 3 decimal places, allowing as low as 0.001.
+    fluency_increase_chance: '0.01'

+    # The maximum fluency a player can gain from listening to other speaking nearby.
+    max_fluency_possible: '0.75'

   # The symbols that will not get filtered.
   unfiltered_punctuation: ',./?:;[]<>|\~`!@#$%^&*()_-+=''"'

   # When set to true, the player's name will use the DisplayName, a name which is commonly modified
   #  by other plugins which add prefixes.
 It is known as {modplayername} in TownyChat.
   use_displayname: 'false'

 ```